PSP-Archive/PSP-Archive.github.io/_posts/2022-03-26-PSP_programming_languages.md

 - [Bullet](https://github.com/PSP-Archive/Bullet) - physics library ported by Drakon.
 - [Deflatelib](https://github.com/PSP-Archive/deflatelib) - compression/decompression library.
 - [Velocity](https://github.com/PSP-Archive/Velocity) - library by Gabriel Anderson (ZettaBlade).
 - [OpenSSL](https://github.com/PSP-Archive/openssl) - port by Raf, creator of PSPRadio.
-Now outdated.
+Obsolete.
 - [PSP-SGE](https://github.com/PSP-Archive/PSP-SGE) - SDL Graphics Extension.
 - [exceptionHandler](https://github.com/PSP-Archive/exceptionHandler) - a PRX that handle exception and can be used to show useful information about a crash.
 - [System Interface Library](https://github.com/PSP-Archive/System-Interface-Library) - created by Andrew Church, the man behind the [Aquaria PSP](https://www.youtube.com/watch?v=NPnBJrxmQiw) port and the only usable build of the Yabause emulator for PSP.
 - [intraFont](https://github.com/PSP-Archive/intraFont) - a very popular bitmap font library for PSP.
+A compiled sample for an old version is available [here](https://archive.org/details/intrafont-test).
-- [MElib](https://github.com/PSP-Archive/melib) - a library to use the PSP's Media Engine.
+- [MElib](https://github.com/IridescentRose/MElib) - a library to use the PSP's Media Engine.
+An earlier library with an [identical name](https://github.com/PSP-Archive/melib) was created by crazyc, author of the DOSBox port.
 - [FontLoader](https://github.com/PSP-Archive/FontLoader) - interface for utilising the freetype2 library.
 - [FLIB](https://github.com/PSP-Archive/FLIB) - a Truetype font processing library based on freetype2.
 - [sfxMixerTT-PSP](https://github.com/PSP-Archive/sfxMixerTT-PSP) - SFX audio mixing library.